bellenuit/kugifont/README.md

 Writing TrueType directly seemed to complicated.
 I decided to export to SVG fonts and then use a converter to get TrueType font.

 I used JavaScript in the SQL Notebook to create a downloadable SVG font.
 The SQL Notebook **pt3-to-svg-simple.json** is in the source folder.
+Note that the canvas is now 2048 instead as 1000 units because that is usage for TrueType fonts.

+Then I used https://cloudconvert.com/svg-to-ttf to convert the SVG to TrueType.
+This seems to be the best solution.
+I tried also to import into FontForge directly, but the program has problems to read the paths that we created.

+However, we still need to postprocess the TrueType font.
+As I explained earlier, the outlines are overlapping particularly with the circles at the end of each segment.
+This works as long as the font is only used to fill.
+But if you try to outline it, making a border for subitles for example, you would see the overlapping path.

+So we make a roundtrip with **FontForge**.
+We open the Truetype font, select all glyphs, then we call the menu **Element/Overlap/Remove Overlap**, save the font and then generate the TrueType font, ignoring the warnings.

+## State of the project

+This is the first version of the TrueType fonts.
+The glyphs are not perfect yet, but the font technically works.
+I will now use it with programs, identify the flaws and correct then the glyphs.